abhinashjain/ctf/pwn/pwn.college/babyrop_level9_testing1/README.md

 ## Solution:
 * Copied used binary and libc from the server.
 * Used 'pwninit' to find a correct loader and to generate a patched binary to emulate a server side environment.
 * PIE was not enabled in binary this means code and data section will not be randomised.
+Hence, made it leak the address using puts(puts) method.
+* puts(puts) method only work because PIE is not enabled in binary.
 * Stack pivot technique was used by using the 'pop rsp' from the binary's address.
 * Thus making the rsp to point towards data section and use our full payload and not just restricted to 24B in stack.
 * Had to increase the distance between our rsp and the GOT table.
 This we achieved using multiple 'ret' instruction.
 * printf problem was resolved by pointing the first argument to already existing data in got table.
 * PIE was enabled for the libc this means code and data section was randomised.
-Hence, made it leak the address using puts(puts) method.
 * Use puts(puts.got) to leak dynamic address of puts function in libc.
 * Use this leaked address to calculate the base address of dynamically loaded libc.
 * Then call any other libc's functions